rdawood/MALI/README.md

 				not be edited.

 		--> stopwords.txt
-				A stock list of stop words compiled for use in the program.
+				A list of stop words compiled for use in the program.
 Using it is entirely optional and the user can replace the file with his/her own, so long as it is named 'stopwords.txt'.